Skip to main content

 Piano Moving FAQ

-How much does it cost to move a piano in Montreal?+
+How much does piano moving cost in Montreal?+

-Can you move a piano down a spiral staircase?+
+Can you move a grand piano through a Plateau-Mont-Royal spiral staircase?+

-Do you move grand pianos into high-rise condos?+
+Do you move pianos year-round, including Montreal winter?+

 START YOUR PIANO MOVE